kea-projects/system-integration/documentation/choices.md

 This also reduces the strain on the host machine(s), since they no longer require the disk space and performance needed to store and serve files.

+This increases the potential cost of hosting the system, but it can also reduce it since the host machines can be optimized towards just hosting the services.

+# CDN
+We have chosen [Sirv](https://sirv.com/) as our CDN.
+This was decided due to its ease of integration, speed of development, previous experience with it, and its generous free plan.

+# Email Service
+The email service is deployed as a serverless function on Azure using Azure functions.
+This is due to the email service not needing to be online at all times.

 # User-Service
 We decided to implement some core application behavior as an independent service that would be callable by any other service via rabbitmq.
 This allows